Arroz con Leche se quiere casar / Con una viudita de la capital / Que sepa tejer, que sepa bordar / Que ponga la aguja en el mismo lugar.

 Arroz con leche is one of the most popular and simple-to-make of Dominican desserts.
 To the naked eye it could look like same old rice pudding, but once you taste it you can’t fail to notice the touch of spices that makes our arroz con leche different, in a good way.

-My mother used to make a sugarless version which she served for dinner.
+My mother used to make the sugarless version often.
 I have to admit I hated it then, and I still do.
-If you wan to try it though, just skip the sugar.
+If you want to try it though, there are instructions in the notes for it.
 Proceed at your own risk.